-I. OPENING UP SHOP
+I. INTRODUCTION

-Thank you for your interest in starting a rad 5 Rivers fly fishing club at your university!
-The TU Costa 5 Rivers program is a network of over 100 TU-affiliated college fishing clubs around the nation!
-Enclosed in this guide, you will find our recommendations on how to run your club based on our most successful practices in our network.
-Unlike most initiatives of its kind, this program is built by the students who participate in it.
-So as you read this guide, and come up with great idea/question, please do not hesitate to shoot me an email (Andrew.loffredo@tu.org)!
-Your input is extremely valuable to the success of this program and to the future of coldwater fisheries conservation!
+Thank you for your interest in starting a rad 5 Rivers fly fishing club at your college or university!
+The TU Costa 5 Rivers program is a network of TU-affiliated college fly fishing clubs around the nation!

+This guide has recommendations on how to run your club based on the most successful practices in our network.
+You'll learn everything from how to get started to event ideas.

+Unlike most initiatives of its kind, this program is built by students, and I always want to hear from you.
+Whether it's a question or new idea, you can email me any time at alofreddo@tu.org.
+Your input is extremely valuable to the success of this program and to the future of coldwater fisheries conservation.

-We recognize that every university is unique, and we encourage you to use your own creativity and initiative while developing your 5 Rivers club.
-We believe that your organization should be first and foremost FUN!
-By fostering an enjoyable and non-intimidating environment, students will naturally become interested in fly fishing, outdoor adventures, and conserving these natural resources for the enjoyment of future generations.
+We believe that, first and foremost, your organization should be fun!
+Use your own creativity and initiative while developing your 5 Rivers club.
+Foster an enjoyable and non-intimidating environment, and students will naturally become interested in fly fishing, conservation and outdoor adventures,

-As you read through this guide, keep in mind that you have the backing of not just your campus community, but over 150,000 TU grassroots members!
+As you read through this guide, keep in mind that you are not only backed by your campus community, but over 150,000 TU grassroots members!
 Your local TU chapter can be a great resource for getting your club off the ground, fundraising, guest speakers, and executing large events.

-I look forward to working with you this school year!
+I forward to working with you this coming school year!

-Cheers,
+Cheers.